Tawni Hunt Ferrarini

 Tawni Hunt Ferrarini serves as a faculty scholar for the Fraser Institute (Canada), Council on Economic Education (Japan), and Mackinac Center for Public Policy (Michigan).
 Her reputation as a dynamic speaker on economic topics brings her around the globe.
 She is widely known for exciting a wide variety of audiences about how sound economic reasoning can help them take firm steps toward living personally rewarding lives.

-Co-authored books include: Common Sense Economics: What Everyone Should Know About Wealth and Prosperity (2016, St. Martin’s Press), Economic Episodes in American History (2019, Wohl Publishing), and Teachers Can Be Millionaires, Too (forthcoming).
+Co-authored books include: Common Sense Economics: What Everyone Should Know About Wealth and Prosperity (2016, St. Martin’s Press), Economic Episodes in American History (2019, Wohl Publishing), and Teachers Can Be Financially Fit (Springer, 2020).
 Common Sense Economics has been or is being translated into Spanish, Portuguese (Brazil), Korean, Myanmar, and Nepali.
-The second edition has been published into Turkish and Thai, and is published in academic and education journals.
-She earned her doctorate from Washington University, where she studied under the 1993 Nobel laureate Douglass C. North, and has a bachelor of arts degree in mathematics from Southern Illinois University - Carbondale.
+The second edition has been published into Turkish and Thai.
+Peer-reviewed articles also appear in academic and education journals.
+Tawni earned her doctorate from Washington University, where she studied under the 1993 Nobel laureate Douglass C. North, and has a bachelor of arts degree in mathematics from Southern Illinois University - Carbondale.